 Mr. Crockett’s experience has made him a recognized thought leader in the business community.
 His business insights are in demand by local and national news programs.
 His respected views on corporate America’s executive elite make him a sought after moderator, panelist and speaker on the business community’s conference circuit.
-He serves, for example, as a guest lecturer on leadership strategy and media in the executive education programs at Northwestern University’s Kellogg School of Management and the Chicago Urban League’s Entrepreneurial Center.
+He serves, for example, as host and moderator for the “Executive Speaker Series” of the Metropolitan Club of Chicago, and he has been a guest lecturer on leadership strategy and media for minority businesses in executive education programs at Northwestern University’s Kellogg School of Management.

 In addition to his perspectives on business, leadership and diversity, found on his blog rocrockett.com, Mr. Crockett has written about the intersection of business and diversity for Harvard Business Review online.
 Prior to his tenure at BusinessWeek, Mr. Crockett was the workplace, technology and telecom reporter for The Oregonian, in Portland, Oregon.
 He also worked for Battle Creek Michigan’s Enquirer and Newsweek.
 Mr. Crockett is a graduate of UCLA and received his Master’s degree with honors from the Columbia Graduate School of Journalism.
 He lives in Chicago.